 But one anthropological Paris museum that tends to pass under the radar is the Musée de l’Homme.
 Housed in the monumental surrounds of the Palais de Chaillot, alongside the Musée d’art moderne de la ville de Paris and the Musée de la marine, and with the Eiffel Tower looming through almost every one of the museum’s floor-to-ceiling windows, the Musée de l’Homme is a polished and refined museum space.

 Yet some would say this museum’s heyday has passed, since the original collection was largely emptied out (along with that of the Palais de la Porte Dorée, now the aforementioned immigration museum) to fill the city’s largest and most vibrant anthropological museum, le Musée du Quai Branly.
-However, this upheaval upon the opening of the Quai Branly in 2007 may have actually been a boon for the Musée de l’Homme, for the museum today offers a fresh and unique take on the history of humankind.
+However, this upheaval upon the opening of the Quai Branly in 2007 may have actually been a boon for the Musée de l’Homme, for it gave the museum the opportunity to offer a fresh take on anthropology.

 Interactive multimedia exhibits present the complexity of, and links between, the thousands of languages of the world.
 Elegant maps show the pre-historic and historic movements of people around the globe.
 Skeletons and other archaeological pieces map not so much the differences between groups, but the common traits of human evolution and our departure from our simian ancestors.

 It’s far from easy for historical, anthropological and ethnographic museums to surmount their colonialist and/or hierarchical pasts.
 Some Paris museums succeed in reinventing themselves better than others.
-But for fans of archaeology, linguistics, human evolution and anthropology, le Musée de l’Homme, though much smaller than it used to be, adroitly sidesteps its problematic past by emphasising the common histories and traits of humankind.
-Plus there’s nothing beating that view.
+Fans of archaeology, linguistics, human evolution and anthropology can visit le Musée de l’Homme and judge for themselves.
+But there’s nothing beating that view.

 5 thoughts on “Le Musée de l’Homme”